It’s important to work with your vet to get to the bottom of it, so that both you and your dog can have a restful night’s sleep.

 With all other diseases and conditions ruled out you may need to consider the possibility that your dog has some sort of brain injury, encephalopathy or tumorous growth.
 A vet would be able to rule out such conditions by examining your dog with a CT scanner.

 An elderly dog is more likely to be restless at night than a younger dog.
-Old dogs are prone to debilitating conditions such as arthritis and cataracts (ironically, not being able to see very well could cause your old dog to be afraid of the dark).
+Old dogs are prone to debilitating conditions such as arthritis and eye problems.
+It’s often the case that when a dog begins to lose their sight, the first sight that goes is ability to see in low light.
+This can make night times a very anxious time.

-Canine Cognitive Dysfunction Syndrome should also be considered as a cause of an old dog’s insomnia.
+Canine Cognitive Dysfunction otherwise known as dog dementia should also be considered as a cause of an old dog’s insomnia.
+This causes your dog to feel confused, particularly when it comes to times of day and night.

 Home remedies to help your dog fall asleep

 Until the causes of your dog's insomnia are determined, there is no harm in trying to help your dog to sleep.
-These different sleep remedies are recommended, but they are not solutions (with the exception of remedies of stress) to the underlying problems.
+These different sleep remedies are recommended, but they are not solutions to the underlying problems.

-Here are 5 home remedies suggested by pet owners and vets:
+Here are five home remedies suggested by pet owners and vets:

 Plenty of exercise is good for a dog and not just because it burns off their excess energy.
-Dogs with painful joints and muscles gain the benefit of looser limbs, and exercise can reduce the pain of illnesses like arthritis.
-You may even consider giving your dog a massage after her walk.
+Dogs with stiff joints gain the benefit of loosening up, and gentle, controlled exercise can reduce the pain of conditions such as arthritis.
+In addition to this, exercise helps reduce anxiety, which can lead to better relaxation for your dog.

 4. Orthopaedic bed